*this post contains affiliate links

 Later I made the kids Super Spy cards.
 You can find the template for them on this Super Spy I.D.
 Card post.

 Thanks for stopping by!
-Be sure to check out my other birthday parties and subscribe to my email list for more great ideas!
+Be sure to check out my other birthday parties.
 Also follow my birthday board on Pinterest.

 Visit Erin (Chicken Babies)'s profile on Pinterest.